mf-rug/wordle-battle/README.md

 # wordle-battle
-A battle variant of the popular wordle game in R shiny
+A battle variant of the popular wordle game written in R shiny.